satyakonmsft/skype-docs/Skype/AppSDK/HowToJoinMeeting_Android.md

+---
+title: Use the SDK to join a meeting with an Android device
+description: Learn how to enable the core Skype for Business anonymous meeting join scenario in your Android app. ms.date: 03/302022
+---

 # Use the SDK to join a meeting with an Android device

 This article shows you how to enable the core **Skype for Business** anonymous meeting join scenario in your Android app. iOS developers should read
 [Use the SDK to join a meeting with an iOS device](HowToJoinMeeting_iOS.md).

 If the anonymous meeting your app joins is hosted in a **Skype for Business Online** service and